Saniewski/ad-click-prediction/README.md

 ## Description
 The `logistic_regression.ipynb` notebook contains:
-* visualization of the data (histograms, jointplots and pairplots showing the relationships between features),
+* visualization of the data (histograms, jointplots, and pairplots showing the relationships between features),
-* model training, making predictions and evaluation of model performance with final insights.
+* model training, making predictions, and evaluation of the model performance with final insights.

 ## The Data
 The dataset consists of the following features: